jbelmont/docker-workshop/docs/docker-compose/README.md

 The `docker-compose build` reads the `docker-compose.yml` file and builds all the services defined in there.

 ### Run a command against a service
 We can run a one-time command against a service.
-For example, the following command starts the `api` service and runs `main` as its command.
+For example, the following command starts the `api` service and runs `go run main.go` as its command.

 ```bash
 $ docker-compose run api